Customer service text examples: 20 templates to deliver a great customer experience

 6. Looping in the account manager

-If your customers have dedicated account managers, they’ll probably want to be aware of their customers’ interactions with support, especially if customer have issues within the account’s manager scope and require special attention. 🔎
+If your customers have dedicated account managers, you should make a point of keeping them in the loop with any problems— especially if customers have issues within the account’s manager scope and require special attention.

 Example: Hi [name].
 Thanks for being a [company name] customer.
 I’ve forwarded your message to your account manager, [name], to ensure your issue is addressed properly and as quickly as possible.
 To stop receiving texts, respond STOP.